Namratasanger/shms/README.md

 ## Stratergic hospital Management System with QR code system.
-For the live preview of the application click on (View)[https://strategic-hospital-system.herokuapp.com/]
+For the live preview of the application click on [View Application](https://strategic-hospital-system.herokuapp.com/)

 When you will download this folder type `cd shms` which will lead you into the program folder.